PaulMagos/PaulMagos/README.md

 - 👋 Hi, I’m @PaulMagos
-- 👀 I’m interested in Data Sience and Software Engineering
+- 👀 I’m interested in AI and Software Engineering
-- 🌱 I'm in actual knowledge of good C, Java & Python
+- 🌱 I'm in actual holding of distinguishing programming skills (C, C++, Java, Python).
 - 💞️ I’m looking to collaborate on any kind of interesting projects
 - 📫 You can reach me here: paulmagos@icloud.com